Culture Essex

 You can contact the Essex Film Office on email: Film@essex.gov.uk

-Supporting the arts and culture in Essex
+Supporting Arts and Culture in Essex

 Through our dedicated grants scheme we support arts, heritage and creative practitioners to deliver activities across the county.

 As well as supporting activity across the sector, the Fund has enabled over 300,000 Essex residents and visitors the opportunity to get involved with or benefit from creative and cultural activity across the county.
-Find out more here.

 Venues: